 Grassroots movements, as we see, can coalesce around a person or an idea and they can serve to disrupt the existing norms in a way that was not possible in the past.
 Leveraging the power of grassroots requires a clear strategy within your campaign HQ from the beginning and a clear commitment to social media organization and ground game activities.
 The payoff from grassroots work is clear though, greater credibility, more sustainable campaigns and a greater chance of success at the polls.

-So we can see that there are definite benefits from the hard slog of grassroots work but what is often missed is the way in which this effort feeds back into the campaign messaging.
+We can see that there are definite benefits from the hard slog of grassroots work but what is often missed is the way in which this effort feeds back into the campaign messaging.
 A sustained engagement with community groups and outreach work feeds back to campaign HQ in a virtuous loop that serves to craft and hone campaign messaging.

 If you are going to appeal to your public you need to ensure the message you are communicating is engaging.
 The public knows what it likes, so you will be at an advantage if you know that too.
 The only way to put yourself in the public's shoes is to know what makes them tick.
 Gather feedback from everyone, each voice is important.
 Thanks to advances in political technology, this has become much easier.

-Once you have your message developed, you can test it on many platforms, not just focus groups.
+Once you have your political message developed, you can test it on many platforms, not just focus groups.
 This should help the candidate to understand the political landscape.
 We can’t fight the fact that we are living in the information age, this means that there is no limit to the research and polling we can carry out.
 Testing your message at ground level means that by the time it has reached the higher tiers such a televised debates or campaign run-in, you're ready for all eventualities.